Skip to main content

 warning

-Before accepting the proposed changes, verify that they meet your expectations and ensure the protection of your database and other critical resources.
+Before confirming, verify that the proposed changes meet your expectations and protect your database and other critical resources.
 This command may create, update, or destroy virtual networks, subnets, AKS/EKS clusters, and node groups.
 Review all changes thoroughly before proceeding.